cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ### Policy Controller

+The `Policy Controller` performs periodic background scans on existing configurations and creates or updates policy reports based on changes and background scans.
 The `Policy Controller` watches `ReportChangeRequest` resources and creates, updates, and delete Kyverno [Policy Report](https://kyverno.io/docs/policy-reports/) resources.
-The `Generate Controller` also watches for changes in policies definitions to update generated resources.
+The `Policy Controller` also watches for changes in policies definitions to update policy reports.

 ## Physical Architecture